mvolkmann/blog/src/neovim.md

 - `mappings.lua` - defines key mappings
 - `options.lua`

-The `plugins` directory contains a separate config `.lua` file for many of the plugins that AstroNvim uses by default.
+The `plugins` directory contains separate configuration `.lua` files for many of the plugins that AstroNvim uses by default.
-Initially this includes:
+These include:

 - `alpha.lua`
 - `cmp.lua`